what you might want to know BEFORE you write the check...

 a good look at your home.
 It's highly likely there will be numerous extra fees

-whole carpet job IN FULL before they will place your carpet order.
+whole carpet job in full before they will place your carpet order, the final bill

-The final bill comes on the day of installation when they determine that your
+may come on the day of installation when they (the installers) determine that your

-job requires extra floor prep, haul away, transitions, upholstery, Stairs,
+job requires charges for floor prep, haul away, transitions, upholstery

-additional labor, and/or materials that is considered beyond their limited definition
+additional labor???, and/or any materials or services that may be deemed beyond their limited definition

 of a "Basic" carpet installation.
 This can easily add up to

-hundreds in extra fees and charges that you were unprepared for.
+hundreds in extra fees and charges that you were unprepared for!
+Surprise!
 Surprise!